devops-bootcamp1/shopperz/README.md

 Run the application from Tomcat
 -------------------
-copy sm-shop/target/sm-shop.war to tomcat or any other application server deployment dir
+copy sm-shop/target/sm-shop.war to the tomcat or any other application server deployment dir

 Increase heap space to 1024 m or at least 512 m